Boxing is delivering in a big way right now, with quality fight after quality fight across various weight classes.

 2. Terence Crawford (No Change)

 The margin between Crawford and Usyk is so slender, they both rose above Canelo in the wake of Alvarez's loss to Bivol.
-Everyone was waiting for an undisputed clash with Errol Spence Jr., but instead he will fight David Avenasyan.
-A win will prove nothing but a defeat will cost him his ranking.
+Crawford finished 2022 with a sixth round stoppage over David Avanesyan, but he'll need a win over Errol Spence if he wants to move higher.

 3. Naoya Inoue (No Change)

 Expected to be given another stern test by Nonito Donaire in June, Inoue made a mockery of pre-fight predictions as he became the bantamweight ruler with an emphatic second-round knockout of the legendary Filipino.
-The stunning performance moves Inoue into the top three at the expense of Canelo Alvarez.
+Finished the year as undisputed champion at bantamweight with win over Paul Butler.

 4. Canelo Alvarez (No Change)